xylizj/EMCU/README.md

 # EMCU
 Porting from SGCU.
-V1.03 Motor run with software simulated speed.
+V1.03 Motor runs with current open loop at software simulated speed.